-I am happy to announce that online video sessions from the recently held 2015 RootsTech conference that was held in Salt Lake City, Utah are now available from the RootsTech web site.
-There are currently 7 videos available in total for you to view.
+I am happy to announce that online video sessions from the recently held 2016 RootsTech conference that was held in Salt Lake City, Utah are now available from the RootsTech web site.
+There are currently an incredible 30 videos available in total for you to view.

 If you cannot attend these large-scale conferences, then it is a great pleasure to be able to see online a smattering of the programs that were held.
 By no means is what is made available online representative of the total amount of overall programs presented over three days, but it is sure great to see a good amount of the material.

-You will find the following topics and the named presenter from the online videos from the recently held 2015 conference from RootsTech below:
+Here is a listing of some of the topics and the named presenter from the online videos from the recently held 2016 conference from RootsTech below: